itsgreggreg/developers/presentation-style-guide.md

 All of these are of course up for debate.
 If you disagree with one then open it up for discussion in Slack, don't just go your own way.

 * **ALWAYS** rehearse at least parts of your lecture beforehand.
 * **ALWAYS** run through any code that you expect students to write yourself.
 You will probably have to run through it twice.
 Once when creating the lesson and once following along with the final series of steps you generate as a student would.
+This will enable you to see what your instructions look like from a student's point of view and identify any gaps in tooling that you might need to come up with a solution for.
 * **DO** use slides with a minimal background.
 White or light gradient. **AVOID** flashy or distracting slides
 * **DO** ensure that any project-based lesson is broken into small, discrete, verifiable, and continuous steps
   * Small means students shouldn't have to type more than a dozen or so lines of code